 3.1 Legal and Ethical Use

-All aspects of Deerfield’s Information Technology Use Policy govern in accordance with this section.
+All aspects of Deerfield’s Technology Acceptable Use Policy govern in accordance with this section.

 3.3 File-sharing and File-sharing Programs